Playing card: China

 Playing cards were most likely invented during the Tang dynasty around the 9th century, as a result of the usage of woodblock printing technology.
 The reference to a leaf game in a 9th-century text known as the Collection of Miscellanea at Duyang (杜阳杂编 (Dùyáng zábiān)), written by Tang dynasty writer Su E, is often cited in connection to the existence of playing cards.
 However the connection between playing cards and the leaf game is disputed.
 The reference describes Princess Tongchang, daughter of Emperor Yizong of Tang, playing the "leaf game" in 868 with members of the Wei clan, the family of the princess's husband.
 The first known book on the "leaf" game was called the Yezi Gexi and allegedly written by a Tang woman.
 It received commentary by writers of subsequent dynasties.
 The Song dynasty (960–1279) scholar Ouyang Xiu (1007–1072) asserts that the "leaf" game existed at least since the mid-Tang dynasty and associated its invention with the development of printed sheets as a writing medium.
 However, Ouyang also claims that the "leaves" were pages of a book used in a board game played with dice, and that the rules of the game were lost by 1067.

 Other games revolving around alcoholic drinking involved using playing cards of a sort from the Tang dynasty onward.
 However, these cards did not contain suits or numbers.
 Instead, they were printed with instructions or forfeits for whoever drew them.

-The earliest dated instance of a game involving cards occurred on 17 July 1294 when the Ming Department of Punishments caught two gamblers, Yan Sengzhu and Zheng Zhugou (Note: "Zhugou" is literally "pig-dog", possibly rendered as such because of a naming taboo.), playing with paper cards.
-Wood blocks for printing the cards were impounded, together with nine of the actual cards.
+The earliest dated instance of a game involving cards occurred on 17 July 1294 when the Ming Department of Punishments caught two gamblers, Yan Sengzhu and Zheng Zhugou, (Note: "Zhugou" is literally "pig-dog", possibly rendered as such because of a naming taboo.) playing with paper cards.
+Wood blocks for printing the cards were impounded, together with nine of the cards.

 William Henry Wilkinson suggests that the first cards may have been actual paper currency which doubled as both the tools of gaming and the stakes being played for, similar to trading card games.
 Using paper money was inconvenient and risky so they were substituted by play money known as "money cards".
 One of the earliest games in which we know the rules is madiao, a trick-taking game, which dates to the Ming Dynasty (1368–1644).
 Fifteenth-century scholar Lu Rong described it as being played with 38 "money cards" divided into four suits: 9 in coins, 9 in strings of coins (which may have been misinterpreted as sticks from crude drawings), 9 in myriads (of coins or of strings), and 11 in tens of myriads (a myriad is 10,000).
 The two latter suits had Water Margin characters instead of pips on them with Chinese to mark their rank and suit.
 The suit of coins is in reverse order with 9 of coins being the lowest going up to 1 of coins as the high card.